Leonard Polonsky: Philanthropy and The Polonsky Foundation

-In 2018, Polonsky and The Polonsky Foundation donated 12 million USD for the creation of a "Treasures" exhibition at the 42nd Street Building of the New York Public Library.
-The exhibition will feature rotating items from the Library’s collections including a Gutenberg Bible, the original Bill of Rights, and George Washington’s farewell address.
+In 2018, Polonsky and The Polonsky Foundation donated 12 million USD for the creation of "Treasures", a permanent exhibition of treasures from the New York Public Library’s research collections, housed in the Stephen A. Schwarzman Building.
+The exhibition includes rare items such as a Gutenberg Bible, Thomas Jefferson’s annotated version of the Declaration of Independence, an early copy of the Bill of Rights, and George Washington’s farewell address.